Confidence in data supports business critical and safety critical decisions

 It will become harder to reliably quantify the risk and reliability associated with decisions which are derived from data unless there is a way to measure the quality of data consistently.
 Establishing 'proof of trust' within the system and the appropriate governance model involves the application of measurement infrastructure and standards throughout the data lifecycle.

 - maintain the confidence and integrity of processes in a data-centric world based on AI

 - provide confidence in the collection, communication and analysis of data, when both hardware and software need to be interoperable and validated

-- provide common approaches and standards for secure, traceable and authenticated digital processes and reduce inherent risk of bias in programming.
+- provide common approaches and standards for secure, traceable and authenticated security and resilience processes and reduce inherent risk of bias in programming.

 We are using our world-leading expertise in metrology to:

 - maintain the focus of data science to support advances in measurement science; at the same time, leveraging advances in data science to drive masurement science forward

 - measure the accuracy and precision of data, the provenance of data, and the propagation of uncertainty through data processing and curation processes.

 - build the necessary data standards and quality infrastructure, bridge the gap between the physical and digital worlds, provide traceability back to the SI and enable trustworthy and explainable AI.